Setup Your WordPress Website

-The first thing you’ll want to do obviously is go to the WordPress website.
-You’ll see a screen like what is shown below:
+The first thing you’ll want to do is visit the WordPress website.
+You’ll see a screen below:

 The second thing you need to know regarding how to set up a website on WordPress is just as easy.
 Click on the “get started” button and decide on what username and password you want to use.
 While this is an easy step, don’t rush too fast.
 Remember: your username on WordPress will be part of the URL or website address on WordPress, and once you’ve chosen a username you can’t change it unless you want to start again from scratch.
 This could be a problem if six months after setting up your WordPress website you decide you don’t like your username-especially if during those six months you’ve added a lot of posts.
 So part of the process regarding how to set up a website on WordPress does require some advance planning or at least some brainstorming.
 Make sure your username meets some basic criteria: